chedaroo/420-vitepress/tickets.md

 # Tickets

-As much as we would love to fully bankroll the whole thing like last years party, it just isn't sustainable long term.

-That said, we strongly believe 420 should be affordable for all, price should stop anyone from attending.
+I strongly believe 420 should be affordable for all, price should stop anyone from attending.

 An adult ticket will grant admission for the full weekend and includes camping.